 The state of Baden-Württemberg has introduced fees for international non-EU students and second-degree students in recent years.
 For background information and for fee exemption options, please refer to the following link:

 Tuition Fees to Nottingham: Students are required to pay tuition fees to the University of Nottingham.
-Home, EU-Students as well as international students studying in the M.Sc.
-Environmental Leadership Management will receice a scholarship of 33% toward the standard Nottingham tuition fee.
-Home and EU-Students studying in the M.Sc.
-Banking and Finance will receive a scholarship of 50% (depending on academic merit up to 100% is possible) toward the standard Nottingham tuition fee.
+Home and EU-Students studying in this double degree will receice a scholarship toward the standard Nottingham tuition fee.
 Please refer to the website of the M.Sc.
-Environmental Leadership Management and the website for the M.Sc.
-Banking and Finance respectively for details on the current fees.
-International Students (non EU-students) studying in the M.Sc.
-Banking and Finance pay the standard fees to the University of Nottingham.
+Environmental Leadership Management and M.Sc. in Banking and Finance for details on the current fees.
+International Students (non EU-students) pay the standard fees to the University of Nottingham.